Key/Value Store

 • history: retrieve a history of the values (and delete operations) associated with each key over time (by default the history of buckets is set to 1, meaning that only the latest value/operation is stored)

-The key must be in the same format as a NATS subject, i.e. it can be a dot separated list of tokens (which means that you can then use wildcards to match hierarchies of keys when watching a bucket), and can only contain valid characters.
+The key conforms to the same naming restriction as a NATS subject, i.e. it can be a dot-separated list of tokens (which means that you can then use wildcards to match hierarchies of keys when watching a bucket), and can only contain valid characters.
 The value can be any byte array

 Last updated